qamraaan/myWebProSite/README.md

 This is an online Book Store website.
 The technologies used in this website are PHP, MYSQL, JavaScript, HTML, CSS and Bootstrap.
+We offer books at a fair price.